 - Contact Us

-If more thorough cleaning is required:
+If more thorough cleaning is necessary

-AVOID using any abrasive materials such as steel wool or sandpaper or scrubbing with a brush when caring for bronze plaques.
+DO NOT use any abrasive materials such as steel wool or sandpaper or scrubbing with a brush when caring for bronze plaques.